CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ##### EXERCISE 2.a

-Select the list of rooms together with the information for their room types.
+Get the list of rooms together with their room types.

-##### EXERCISE 2.b
+##### EXERCISE 2.b: OPTIONAL STRETCH GOAL

-Select the list of reservations together with the details for the customer it is associated to.
+Get the list of reservations together with the details of the title, first name and surname customer who made it.

-##### EXERCISE 2.c

-**User Story:** As a staff member, I want to consult reservations and the respective invoices

-Create an endpoint to get from `/reservations-and-invoices/` the list of reservations and respective invoices.